Washington, D.C., residents are taxed at 5 rates, ranging from 4% to 8.95%. More on District of Columbia taxes can be found in the tabbed pages below.

 Property tax bills are mailed twice per year.
 The first half of your bill is mailed in February, and the tax payment is due by March 31.
 The second half of your bill is mailed in August, and the tax payment is due Sept.
 15. Penalties and interest are charged for late payments.

-The District of Columbia offers several property tax relief programs to assist property owners and first-time homebuyers.
+The District of Columbia offers several property tax relief programs to assist property owners.
 Popular property tax relief efforts include a homestead deduction, tax credits for historic properties, senior citizen tax relief, and property tax exemptions and deferrals.
 Check the link above for more details and eligibility requirements to claim these tax credits.

-The real property tax, which is generally the largest source of tax receipts for the District of Columbia government, accounted for 27.3 percent of its total local source general fund revenues in fiscal year 2011.
+The real property tax is the largest source of tax receipts for the D.C. government, accounting for 28.5% of total local-source general fund revenues in fiscal year 2015.

 Inheritance and estate taxes

-The District of Columbia does not collect inheritance taxes.
+The District of Columbia no longer collects an inheritance tax

 The district's estate tax is decoupled from the federal estate tax laws and therefore still imposes its own estate tax.
 A D.C.
 Estate Tax Return (Form D-76 or D-76 EZ) must be filed if the gross estate is $1 million or more.